-AI video upscaler app to convert videos to 4K online | HeyGen
+AI Video Upscaler App to Convert Videos to 4K Online | HeyGen

 Do I need to install software or have a powerful GPU?

-No. The upscaler runs entirely in the browser through HeyGen Apps.
+No. The upscaler runs entirely in your browser through HeyGen Apps.
 All rendering is handled by cloud-based GPUs.
-There’s nothing to install, no system requirements, and no local GPU needed.
+There is nothing to install, no system requirements, and no local GPU needed.
 Upload your MP4, MOV, or WEBM, configure your settings, preview, and the cloud handles all rendering.

 Start creating with HeyGen